moonstreet/moonstreet/content/post/devops/terraform-1.md

 ## Save Terraform state elsewhere (in Azure storage)

 We don't want to keep our state in source control or on our local computer.
 It might get lost and it contains some sensitive information about the environment.
-Quickly create a storage account, add blob storage and then add a container named terraform.
+So just quickly create a storage account then add a container named terraform to the blob storage.
 Add the following on top of terraform.tf:

 ```